JeerasakAnanta/JeerasakAnanta/README.md

 - [Mytwitter](https://twitter.com/GameAnanta)
 - [Linkedin](https://www.linkedin.com/in/jeerasak-ananta-a1b4231a2/)

-Thank you krub to read :)
+Thank you krub for reading :)